Statistical count of in-year workplace deaths where HSE is the relevant enforcing authority

-These statistics cover work-related fatalities that are reportable under RIDDOR1 , and are updated on a quarterly basis.
-A consequence of providing detail that is as up-to-date as possible is that many of the cases listed are still under investigation.
+These statistics cover workplace fatal injuries that are reportable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (RIDDOR) where HSE is the relevant enforcing authority and are updated on a quarterly basis.
+(They do not include incidents where Local authorities or Office of Rail and Road are the relevant enforcing authority.
+However, these cases are included in the published annual count.).
+These statistics will not fully align with the listing of in-year work-related deaths reported to HSE as they have been subject to further validation to confirm whether the incident is reportable under RIDDOR based on current investigation findings.
+However a consequence of providing detail that is as up-to-date as possible is that many of the cases listed are still under investigation and the decision on reportability may not have been reached.
 Therefore, these statistics are released on a provisional basis and may be subject to revision as more accurate information becomes available.

 Some deaths are excluded from these statistics as they are reportable under other legislation.
 The main exclusions are as follows: